My four-year-old (last time I wrote about her, she was only three!) has always been a lover of water and mud.

 Although we had never visited the Out There Forest School (Attleborough, Norfolk) before, I had heard great things from fellow parents and staff members.
 Communication with them was exceptional and they were able to adapt things to meet the needs to suit all of her friends, the party-goers.
 In fact, the ‘fairies and elves’ theme was one that my daughter had insisted upon and the team was more than happy to oblige.

 Upon arrival, we were greeted by friendly, smiley staff and immediately felt at ease.
-As we walked from the car park to the forest school, both ladies chatted about what was around us (including bees hard at work).
+As we walked from the car park to the forest school, both ladies chatted about what was around us (including bees hard at work)and showed guests where to leave presents.
 The initial chat around what would soon become the campfire was great.
 Explaining what equipment there was to use and activities to do, all the children’s eyes were lit up, excitement bubbling.
 From swings to a mud kitchen, a potion making area to a wand making activity, there was something for absolutely everyone, including the mums and dads!
 Each area allows for role play opportunities, turn-taking and potentially the chance to confront fears.

 The opportunity to help light the fire, and watch the sausages and burgers being cooked were leapt on by my youngest.
 I definitely heard a squeal of delight when, after eating the savoury part of the food, they were informed they could toast marshmallows over the fire.
 We are so protective of our children around mud, water and fire etc, that it was wonderful to see them taking risks and learning how to do things safely.